se4astien/weather-js/README.md

-# Weather JS with Open Weather API
+# Weather JS with OpenWeather API

 Creation of a web app which displays the weather according to the selected city.